 Use Internal and External Links

-Links are another part of a strong SEO strategy for your site.
+Links are another part of a strong search engine optimization (SEO) strategy for your site.
 Internal links, or inbound links, are hyperlinks that you insert into your post and they help guide your reader to another one of your own pages.

 Internal links help your reader stay longer on your site and the more they read relevant or interesting information on your site, the more likely they are to follow, share, or like your blog.